uatisdeproblem/egm-app/CONTRIBUTING.md

 ### Starting the local environment

-Make sure you have installed the projec's latest libraries and dependencies by running (project's root):
+Make sure you have installed the project's latest libraries and dependencies (and compiled the models) by running in the terminal, from project's root:

 ```
+cd back-end
 npm install
+npm run compile
+cd ../front-end
+npm install
 ```

-Start the project locally by running:
+Start the project locally by running (from the `front-end` folder):

 ```
 npm start